wallyatgithub/h2loadrunner/README.md

   Click "Export", and copy the generated Json data, and save it to a file JSON_FILE_NAME

   Use h2loadrunner --config-file=JSON_FILE_NAME to start the load run

+  There are other JSON editors available, for example: https://json-editor.github.io/json-editor/

+  Paste content of https://github.com/wallyatgithub/h2loadrunner/blob/main/config_schema.json to "Schema" field of the above link

+  Then click "Update Schema", a form named h2loadrunner_configuration is available on top for Edit

+  After finishing editing, click "Update Form" to get the JSON data at the right side.

+  Save it to a file <JSON FILE>, then use h2loadrunner --config-file=<JSON FILE> to start the load run

+  You can also paste stored JSON data back to the right side, and click "Update Form", to sychronize that in the left side form for further edit in GUI.

 # Lua script support